The M Literary Residency Programme, 2018-19

-Shanghai, March 10, 2017 – M Restaurant Group is thrilled to announce the winners of the 2017 M Literary Residency.
-Diana Xin has been chosen for the residency in Beijing, while Fiona Wright will be the writer in residence in Shanghai.
+Shanghai, March 16, 2018 – M Restaurant Group is thrilled to announce the winner of the 2018 M Literary Residency.
+Jeremy Tiang has been chosen for the residency in Shanghai.

 Open to budding literary talents from around the world aged 21 and above, M Literary Residency allows writers with an interest in China to deepen their understanding of this vital and fascinating cultural well.
 Fully funded by M Restaurant Group, the residency aims to foster artistic, cultural and intellectual links between individuals and communities, and grows its roots in the Shanghai and Beijing Literary Festivals, which are also founded by Michelle Garnaut and M Restaurant Group.